whoswendy/WendyHu_Symposium2017_Journal/README.md

   Progress:

-   Stats bar will be a component and will show up on the left side of the screen when a state is clicked Each state will be a clickableImage?
+   Stats bar will be a component and will show up on the left side of the screen when a state is clicked Each state will be a clickableImage?When infected pop increases the color of pic will change use (setRGB()?)
    Tracy and Jimmy will come up with how the images of states and display of map will work...?
+   There will also be a component to display DNApoints

+  Need To Do:
+    NEED TO IMPORT GUI AND COMPONENTS

+  NOTE:WILL NOT BE HERE IN CLASS 5/09 and 5/10 DUE TO AP TESTING